We’re lucky to live in this swath of the continent known as the Northwoods, where fall colors are spectacular.

 As soon as leaves emerge in early summer, the trees begin again to form new buds.
 The basic cells for leaves, as well as shoots and flowers, are neatly organized and packed tightly within protective scales or thick fur.
 When warmth and light return next spring, those buds burst and the leaves expand.

 It takes a lot of resources to grow a new leaf, and then maintenance costs continue as long as the leaf is photosynthesizing.
 I envision a worksheet full of math problems.
 Each species-specific equation contains different negative numbers representing the costs of tissue construction, maintenance and reproduction.
 They also include various positive numbers of productivity.
-The answers, though, would all be the same: something just above zero.
+The answers, though, would all be the same: something just above 0.

 Leaf shape is part of those equations.
 In his book, “What Should a Clever Moose Eat?”
 Pastor put a number on it: 80% of deciduous species in the Northwoods have leaves that are either toothed or lobed.
 The correlation between leaf teeth and cool climates is so pronounced that paleoecologists use the percentage of toothed leaves in fossil plant communities to back-calculate prehistoric temperatures.